 The statutes of the State of Mississippi restrict the authorized investments of the Medical Center to obligations of the U. S. Treasury, agencies and instrumentalities of the United States and certain other types of investments.
 The Medical Center does not have a formal investment policy that further limits investment maturities as a means of managing its exposure to fair value losses arising from changing interest rates.

-The Medical Center's noncurrent investments consisted of the following external investment pool fund and certificate of deposit at September 30, 2015:
+The Medical Center's cash, noncurrent cash and investments consisted of the following at September 30: